SonarCommunity/sonar-issue-assign/README.md

 The plugin is configurable on a project level.
 Configurable items include: enable/disable the plugin, default assignee if SCM author doesn't exist in SonarQube, an 'override' assignee that is useful for testing so that other users are not spammed with notifications.

+The master branch will generally be up to date with the latest SonarQube API.
+A compatibility matrix is available on the project hompage.

-This plugin was written using the SonarQube 4.1 API, and tested on Subversion 1.7 and Git.
+Tested on Subversion 1.7 and Git.

 Project homepage: http://docs.codehaus.org/display/SONAR/Issue+Assign+Plugin